 Recently, I’ve read several newly-published MG and YA titles that don’t take this new way of thinking into account.
 As a result, the books contain ideas and explanations that directly contradict what students are learning in science class.
 That’s a problem.

-I hope that authors and editors working on science books for young readers will take the time to familiarize themselves with the both the content and the ideology of NGSS, so that future books will support the excellent, innovative science standards that are now guiding student learning.
+I hope that authors and editors working on science books for young readers will take the time to familiarize themselves with both the content and the ideology of NGSS, so that future books will support the excellent, innovative science standards that are now guiding student learning.
 It’s time for us to celebrate the many different ways of investigating our world.